You’ve Purchased an Aircraft Part on Exchange. Now, How to Return Your Core?

 What is Trace Documentation?

-To accept a core back in trade, many suppliers require a specific “Core Return Form” with key trace details.
+Many suppliers require trace documentation or a specific “Core Return Form” with key trace details to accept a core back in trade.
 Trace documentation will usually include the following:

 How to Ship an Aircraft Part Core?